unjs/website/content/learn/articles/2024-03-11-url-shortener-with-nitro-on-cloudflare-pages.md

 :read-more{title="Nuxt Server Layer" to="https://nuxt.com/docs/getting-started/server"}

 Cloudflare Pages is a platform to build and host websites on the edge.
-It's possible to use services like KV, D1, and Durable Objects to create a full-stack application.
+It's possible to use services like [KV](https://developers.cloudflare.com/kv/) to create a full-stack stateful applications.

 Our project is a simple URL shortener that will allow us to create a short URL from a long one.
 We will use the Cloudflare KV to store the URLs and the Nitro server to handle the requests.